-Total EMEA production of polyurethane coatings was nearly 900,000 tonnes in 2017.
-The PU coatings market is fairly mature in Western Europe, but considerable growth is forecast for the Eastern Europe and Middle East regions thanks to the breadth of potential applications for polyurethane-based coatings.
+Total Europe, Middle-East & Africa production of polyurethane coatings was nearly 924,000 tonnes in 2019, which showed a slight increase in comparison to 2017.
+The market is, however, expected to contract by 16.2% in 2020 and will reach the market size of 2019 by the year 2023 again.
+The main reason behind this sharp decline is the impact of COVID-19 on the automotive industry.
 The main utilisation areas for PU coatings traditionally include transport, construction, and wood and furniture coatings.
-The coatings segment remains one of the most stable of all polyurethane product categories; markets such as automotive refinish, corrosion production and construction have an enduring need for PUbased coatings.
+The coatings segment remains one of the most stable of all polyurethane product categories; markets such as automotive refinish, corrosion production, and construction have an enduring need for PU-based coatings.
 The demand for water-based PU dispersions is increasing faster than solvent-based coatings.
-The total production of PU adhesives and sealants was around 418,500 tonnes in 2017.
+The Europe, Middle-East & Africa market for adhesives and sealants has gone through a period of steady growth in the last few years, reaching over 436,000 tonnes in 2019, whereas it was around 418,500 tonnes in 2017.
 Polyurethane adhesives are available for a diverse range of applications, with most production currently taking place in Western Europe, in particular in Germany, where most leading manufacturers are located.
 The demand for PU adhesives tends to follow general economic developments; however, above GDP growth is forecast for applications such as flexible packaging and construction in Europe.
 In addition, excellent growth opportunities exist in the Middle East and Africa, where the demand for PU adhesive and sealants is currently very limited.
-Their extremely high performance enables the use of synthetic polyurethane elastomers in a range of different sectors such as automotive, construction, mining, aerospace, electronics, medical devices, sports products and fibres.
+Their extremely high performance enables the use of synthetic polyurethane elastomers in a range of different sectors such as automotive, construction, mining, aerospace, electronics, medical devices, sports products, and fibres.
 Most demand comes from the automotive and footwear industries.
-Total EMEA production was just over 520,000 tonnes in 2017.
+Total Europe, Middle-East & Africa production of elastomers was some 550,000 tonnes in 2019.
 Even though most PU elastomers are still manufactured in Western Europe, the fastest growth rates are present in the Eastern part of the continent.
-In particular the production in Turkey is forecast to increase in the next five years, thanks to the ongoing investment in PU elastomer production in the country [6].
+In particular, the production in Turkey is forecast to increase in the next five years, thanks to the ongoing investment in PU elastomer production in the country [7].